Peppershaker/exec_after_vpn/README.md

 Next, build the docker image and tag it a name you'd like.
 I'm going to use exec_after_vpn
 > docker build -t exec_after_vpn .

 Now you are ready to run the image you just built.
-Note in order for OpenVPN to create the tun device you would have to run the container as `--previlliged`
+Note in order for OpenVPN to create the tun device you would have to run the container as `--privileged`
-> docker run --rm --previlliged exec_after_vpn
+> docker run --rm --privileged exec_after_vpn

 #### Python Script Dependencies
 The container runs python 3.6; however, if you have dependencies, specify them in the `requirements.txt` file in `docker_scripts` folder prior to building the container.